zannloo/tp/docs/UserGuide.md

 <box type="info">

 If `[SPECIFIED_PATH]` is not provided, current directory must be a group directory. <br>
-If you use `--all allStu`, the command will create deadline task for all the students within this group directory.
+If you use `--all allStu`, the command will create deadline tasks for all the students within this group directory.
 Else, the command will create a deadline task for the group at current directory.
 </box>